 - Venezuela.
 Officials of certain Venezuelan government agencies and their immediate family members may not enter on business or tourist visas.

-In the short term, and if you are here on a student visa, probably not much.
+If you are here on a student visa, it doesn't change anything.
 Except for Syria and North Korea, the Proclamation doesn't specifically restrict student visas.
-There was almost no travel from North Korea, which already was restricted, and only a very small number of people from Venezuela are affected.

 What about somebody who wants to attend Wayne but isn't yet admitted?

-We think that should still be possible, although the person may face more intensive screening.
+We think that should still be possible (except someone traveling on a Syrian or North Korean passport), although the person may face more intensive screening.
 The person still needs to complete the application process and be admitted and will need to have his or her I-20 to get a visa, of course, but that's always been the rule.